infinity3arc3/CMF251-GameDEV/README.md

-# CMF251-GameDEV
+# CMF251-GameDEV Concept Art
-This is the open repository for CMF251, game development.
-All community files should be open to clone and commit.
+This is the open repository for CMF251 Concept Art.
+Only add concept art files here.

 ##How to use for basic members:
 Github is an application which will allow us to organize and control our update files when developing our major project this semester.